pachyderm/docs/content/latest/deploy-manage/deploy/aws-deploy-pachyderm.md

 ## 3. Enable Your Persistent Volumes Creation

-etcd and PostgreSQL (metadata storage) each claim the creation of a persistent volume. **Although Pachyderm uses `gp2` default EBS volumes, we strongly recommend using SSD gp3 in production.**
+etcd and PostgreSQL (metadata storage) each claim the creation of a persistent volume. **We strongly recommend using SSD gp3 in production.**

 ### For Production